-Generally long lists of frequently asked questions aren’t a great read…but this project is unprecedented in the UK and people have lots of questions, so here is our FAQ.
-Let us know if you think something is missing or still unclear.
+We’re taking a new approach to community energy in the UK and people have lots of questions, so here are some answers.
+Let us know if you think something is missing or unclear.

 What is the Big Solar Co-op?

-The Big Solar Co-op will be an autonomous big co-operative society formed for the mutual benefit of all the members.
-It was formed with an idea of supporting each other to achieve a common goal – to increase the amount of solar power generation within UK communities, especially since the FiTs subsidies were removed.
-The overriding notion is to work together, eliminate duplications of effort, bring efficiencies and take advantage of economies of scale.
+The Big Solar Co-op is a co-operative society owned and run for the mutual benefit of its members.
+The idea is to support each other to achieve a common goal – to increase the amount of solar power generation in UK communities, especially since the Feed-in Tariff (FiT) subsidies were removed.
+By working together, we can eliminate duplications of effort, bring efficiencies and take advantage of economies of scale.

 Why do we need the Big Solar Co-op?